kb2ma/docs/pages/learn/develop/integrations/cloud-block-services.md

 # {{ $cloud.name }} message queue integration with cloud block

-Cloud service providers like {{ $cloud.name }} offer valuable tools for collection and management of data, like message queues and data storage, but often setup and use of these services is specific to the cloud provider.
+Cloud service providers like {{ $cloud.fullName }} offer valuable tools for collection and management of data, like message queues and data storage, but often setup and use of these services is specific to the cloud provider.
 At balena our mission is to reduce friction for our fleet owners.
 So we provide a *cloud block* container, whose aim is to provide a simple, consistent interface to these services, configured by environment variables.
 Initially we support only the cloud provider's message queue service.

 The diagram below shows how the cloud block forwards data to a cloud messaging service.
 On the left is a balena device with three containers, where a data source publishes data to MQTT on some source topic to which the cloud block also subscribes.
 The cloud block then applies the user supplied configuration to forward the data to the provider's message queue service -- whether it's AWS SQS, Azure Event Hubs, or Google Pub/Sub.